GollyGang/ready/Scripts/Houdini/README.md

 Once Houdini is running (or perhaps do this before you run it, read ahead..), get the HDAs all installed to your Houdini session: This can be done by copying the .hdanc files from the Ready location ($READY_ROOT/scripts/Houdini/otls/*.hdanc) to your user's home directory 'otls' location such as $HOME/houdini17.0/otls, and restarting Houdini.
 You may be able to use the 'Refresh Asset Libraries' action after copying but this will only work if you already had a $HOME/houdini17.5/otls folder when the Houdini session was started.

 Alternatively, you can also install the HDAs by using 'File->Import->Houdini Digital Asset' to import the hdanc files from the Ready path directly into the current scene, one file at a time.
-This is not the recommended method because it will only make the HDAs available in the current hipnc file (and its ancestors) - it will not make the HDAs available to you in any new hipnc files.
-If you do install them in this way, you might want to think about turning on the option to embed HDAs (Asset Manager->Config) so that the scene still functions in the case that the Ready HDA path is not present for any reason in the future, or if you want to be able to send the scene to someone.
+This is not the recommended method because it will only make the HDAs available in the current hipnc file and its ancestors.
+This --will not-- make the HDAs available to you in any new hipnc files.
+If you do install them in this way, you might want to think about turning on the option to embed HDAs (Asset Manager->Configuration) so that the scene still functions in the case that the Ready HDA path is not present in the future, or if you want to be able to send the scene to someone.

 ## HDA Code

 The main code that drives the Rdy Houdini HDAs is contained in the 'HDA Module' sections of their type properties.
 To see or modify the code, check out the Scripts tab.
-(On the node's right-click menu, choose 'Type Properties..' theb go to the 'Scripts' Tab).
+(On the node's right-click menu, choose 'Type Properties..' then go to the 'Scripts' Tab).
 If you find that you want to change anything, you can unlock the HDA definition, and edit the code, press apply, and then save (and ideally lock) the HDA.
 (To allow editing of an HDA, right-click on the node, and select 'Allow Editing of Contents').
 You will be prompted about unlocking the definition if you try to apply changes from the 'Edit Type Properties' window if the definition is locked.
 You must make sure that the actual hdanc files are not read-only in either case!

 ## Using the Digital Assets